Bible Question:

 This external evidence supports the internal evidence that the apostle wrote the book of Revelation while he was imprisoned on the Island of Patmos.

-The external evidence confirms that Christians were imprisoned during the time of Domitian.
+The external evidence states that Christians were imprisoned during the time of Domitian.
 The evidence agrees with Revelation 1:9.
-Persecution of Christians reached a peak during Emperor Domitian’s reign (A.D.
+Persecution of Christians had reached a peak during Emperor Domitian’s reign (A.D.
 81-96).

 Patmos had a long history of being a Roman prison.
 Even in A.D.
-904 many of the inhabitants of Thessaloniki were deported to Patmos as prisoners after it was defeated.
-Knowing that the Romans used the Island of Patmos as a prison strongly suggests that is why John was there.
+90 many of the inhabitants of Thessalonica were deported to Patmos as prisoners after it was defeated.
+Knowing that the Romans used the Island of Patmos as a prison strongly supports the conclusion that John was there.

 Clement of Alexandria (A.D.
 150 – 215) confirms that John had been on the Island of Patmos.